fpaoloconteduca/fpaoloconteduca.github.io/README.md

 <a href = "https://www.bancaditalia.it/pubblicazioni/qef/2021-0664/index.html?com.dotmarketing.htmlpage.language=1">Forecasting Italian GDP growth with epidemiological data</a><br>(joint with Valentina Aprigliano, Alessandro Borin, Simone Emiliozzi, <a href = "https://sites.google.com/view/marcoflaccadoro/home">Marco Flaccadoro</a>, Sabina Marchetti, and <a href = "https://sites.google.com/site/stefaniavilla3">Stefania Villa</a>)

-Quantitative Assessment of the Economic Impact of the Trade Disruptions Following the Russian invasion of Ukraine<br>(joint with Alessandro Borin, Enrica Di Stefano, <a href = "http://www.tradeconomics.com/mancini">Michele Mancini</a>, Vanessa Gunnella, and <a href = "https://sites.google.com/site/ludovicpanon/home">Ludovic Panon</a>)
+Quantitative Assessment of the Economic Impact of the Trade Disruptions Following the Russian Invasion of Ukraine<br>(joint with Alessandro Borin, Enrica Di Stefano, <a href = "http://www.tradeconomics.com/mancini">Michele Mancini</a>, Vanessa Gunnella, and <a href = "https://sites.google.com/site/ludovicpanon/home">Ludovic Panon</a>)

 ## Policy papers